plotfi/llvm-pi/README.md

 make -j16 -C./llvm-test-suite-build-prime VERBOSE=1
 ```

-# Step 6 (Lift the newly build llvm-test-suites off of the Docker instance for further analysis and device testing):
+# Step 6 (Lift the newly build llvm-test-suites off of the Docker instance for further analysis and device testing)

 * Now that we are done building the llvm-test-suite both with an without our changes (llvm-test-suite-build and llvm-test-suite-build-prime artifacts), we can now rsync the artifacts off of the Docker container to our shared directory that we passed into the container earlier: